Umuzi-org/ACN-syllabus/content/projects/github-api-consume/_index.md

 First, get familar with consuming apis from the command line.
 Play with this.
 [Getting started with the Github API V3](https://developer.github.com/v3/guides/getting-started/).

 Remember, `curl` is your friend.
-And do is `man`. (try tying in `man curl` at the command line)
+And so is `man`. (try tying in `man curl` at the command line)

-Now in your language of choice (not bash, use Java, Python or Js) write a function with the input arguments:
+Now, in your language of choice (not bash, use Java, Python or Js) write a function with the input arguments:

 - reporitory name
 - start date